MetOffice/CDDS/docs/tutorials/search_inventory.md

 e.g.
     `CMIP6.ScenarioMIP.MOHC.UKESM1-0-LL.historical.r1i1p1f2.Amon.tas.gn`

-## Search for datasets matching a facet pattern.
+## Search for Datasets matching a facet pattern.

 The data set id used for the inventory is a set of 9 facets joined by dots.
-To search for all UKESM1 daily precipitation datasets you can run
+To search for all UKESM1 daily precipitation Datasets you can run

 ```bash
 search_inventory CMIP6.*.*.UKESM1-0-LL.*.*.day.pr.*